1. What’s the professor’s main point about Titan?

 - D. Studying Titan can help provide a better understanding of conditions on early Earth.

-2. Why does the professor the amount of sunlight that Titan receives?
+2. Why does the professor mention the amount of sunlight that Titan receives?

 - A. To acknowledge that the differences between Earth and Titan are significant.